Harry Potter and the Half-Blood Prince (soundtrack)

 Harry Potter and the Half-Blood Prince (Original Motion Picture Soundtrack) is the soundtrack to the 2009 film of the same name, written and composed by Nicholas Hooper.
-The score was conducted by Hooper alongside Alastair King.
+The score was conducted by Hooper and Alastair King.
 It is the second Harry Potter film to be scored by Hooper, who also composed the score for the previous film in the series, Harry Potter and the Order of the Phoenix.
 The soundtrack was released on 14 July 2009, a day before the film's release, and was nominated for a Grammy Award for Best Score Soundtrack Album for a Motion Picture.

 Marketing

 On the Harry Potter website a preview of one of the tracks (Ginny Weasley) is played in the background.

 On 17 June, a preview for three tracks was played in the background of film's updated official site.
 A 15-second audio preview for 13 tracks from the soundtrack was released on 19 June via Virgin Mobile's website.
 The soundtrack runs over 60 minutes in length.

 On 30 June, AOL Radio previewed the whole soundtrack online.